-Your journey of discovery through Malt Whisky Country begins here …
+The journey of discovery through Malt Whisky Country begins here.

 The Spirit of Speyside Whisky Festival takes place throughout the Speyside region in the North East of Scotland.
 The region lies partly in Moray, and partly in the Highlands of Scotland, and is set around the River Spey which flows through it.
 Historic malt whisky distilleries are found all along the length of the Spey, which is itself a legend, being one of the finest salmon rivers in Scotland.
 The Spey begins high in the Monadhliath Mountains in the west near Aviemore, and runs for 100 miles to the fertile coastal plain of the Moray Firth, where it spills into Spey Bay.

 Travelling north-east along the River Spey, you enter Speyside at Aviemore.
 You’ll see the celebrated Aberdeen Angus cattle graze on the riverbanks, and the spectacular Cairngorm mountains, which lie in the Cairngorms National Park, towering over the broad “strath” as it winds through lush farmland.

 Your first port of call is the historic town of Grantown-on-Spey, built in the eighteenth century by Sir James Grant.
 Here you can